facebookresearch/ParlAI/docs/source/tutorial_basic.rst

-We'll create a new agent class and implement observe() and act() functions so that, in a world with a task teacher, it will observe the data outputted by the task teacher, save it as its last observation, and then act by printing the label in its observation.
+We'll create a new agent class and implement observe() and act() functions so that, in a world with a task teacher, it will observe the data outputted by the task teacher, save the data as its last observation, and then act by printing the label in its observation.

 First, a few imports: